×

 Care of Taro and Post Oak

-Care of Taro and Post Oak include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Post Oak pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Post Oak include pruning, fertilizers, watering etc. Taro pruning is done and Post Oak pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Post Oak needs Lots of watering and in winter, it needs Average Water.